 Consider a Review Software

-If you want to collect more authentic patient reviews, consider a review software, because manually sending review requests at the end of each working day is time-consuming.
+If you want to collect more authentic patient reviews, consider a online review management software, because manually sending review requests at the end of each working day is time-consuming.
 With an all-in-one platform like Birdeye, you can get new reviews without having to lift a finger.

 With Birdeye, you can send reviews to your patients automatically.
 Birdeye offers seamless integrations with practice management systems like Eaglesoft, Dentrix, Open Dental, NextGen, and Nextech so you can manage your review management in one place.
 These integrations have many benefits, here are just a few.